telerik/ajax-docs/controls/listbox/data-binding/binding-to-radclientdatasource.md

 The following application scenario shows an example of such scenario.

->note When the LoadOnDemand functionality is enabled RadListBox requests items from the RadClientDataSource on portions.In case that this functionality is disabled the items are request at once.
+>tip When the LoadOnDemand functionality is enabled RadListBox requests items from the RadClientDataSource on portions.In case that this functionality is disabled the items are request at once.
 >

 ````ASPNET